-No one wants to pay more tax than they have to so it’s important to be aware of the day to day opportunities to lower your tax bills legitimately.
+No one wants to pay more tax than they have to so it’s important to be aware of the day to day opportunities that you can use to help towards minimising your tax bills legitimately.

 As individuals and business owners we are subject to an array of complicated tax rates, thresholds and rules.
 A good understanding of the foundations of the tax system will help you avoid overpaying HMRC unnecessarily.